Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

     etc.) and select the External Interface Properties command.

 In the External Interface Properties window, you can change the name of the port if needed.
-The IP Integrator automatically assigns the name of the port when connection automation is run.
+The IP integrator  automatically assigns the name of the port when connection automation is run.

 5. You can see on the design canvas that some IP's are still not